 The tuatara (which means spiny back in Māori) belongs to an order of reptiles which first appeared 220 million years ago when the dinosaurs were alive.
 All overseas relatives of the tuatara died out about 50 million years ago.
 The scientific name for this group is Rhynchocephalia, which means "beak-head".
-Two different species of tuatara have been found, and now only about 100,000 survive in the wild on 30 of New Zealand's off-shore islands.
+Two different species of tuatara, including Gunther’s tuatara, were recognised in 1989.
+But in 2009, further research concluded that tuatara are just one species.
+Now only about 60,000 – 100,000 survive in the wild on 32 of New Zealand’s offshore islands.

 Stephens Island in Cook Strait is estimated to have a population of between 30,000 and 50,000 tuatara, with other populations on islands off Whangarei, in the Hauraki Gulf, off the Coromandel coast, and in the Bay of Plenty.
-Two small populations totalling about 400, of the second species, Gunther's tuatara, are on North Brother Island in Cook Strait and another smaller island in Pelorus Sound.
+Two small populations totalling about 400, of what was previously called Gunther's tuatara, are on North Brother Island in Cook Strait and another smaller island in Pelorus Sound.

 Environment & behaviour

 Tuatara are commonly found sharing burrows dug by seabirds such as petrels, prions and shearwaters.
 The birds' droppings help fertilise the soil in the burrow, making ideal conditions for the invertebrates fed on by the tuatara - wētā, beetles, spiders and earthworms.
 Unfortunately for the seabirds, their eggs and chicks also sometimes provide food.

 Tuatara are nocturnal, coming out of the burrows at dusk to feed on the invertebrates, but will also come out during the day to bask in the sun while the food eaten the